ArdWang/NEWCONCEPTENGLISH2/README.md

 Doctors have just operated on the mummy of an Egyptian woman who died in 800 B.C, in order to find out if she died a rare disease.
 They removed section of the mummy which they sent it to a laboratory.
 Inside the mummy, the unexpectedly found a small wax figure of a god.
 They very afraid the mummy would fall to pieces, but it survived the operation.

+#### Lesson 78 The last one

+The writer read an article on smoking and smoked his last cigarette.
+He did not smoke for a whole week and his wife suffered terribly because of her husband's bad temper and large appetite.
+Whenever his friends offered him cigarettes they were amused because he would produced a packet of sweets from his pocket.
+However at a party he accepted a cigarette from a friend.
+Now thing's have returned to normal.